bishopb/pattern/README.md

 [![Latest Stable Version](https://poser.pugx.org/bishopb/pattern/v/stable.png)](https://packagist.org/packages/bishopb/pattern) [![Build Status](https://travis-ci.org/bishopb/pattern.png?branch=master)](https://travis-ci.org/bishopb/pattern) [![Coverage Status](https://coveralls.io/repos/bishopb/pattern/badge.png?branch=master)](https://coveralls.io/r/bishopb/pattern?branch=master)
 [![Monthly Downloads](https://poser.pugx.org/bishopb/pattern/d/monthly.png)](https://packagist.org/packages/bishopb/pattern)

+**Warning: This API does not exist.
+After implementing it, and measuring the performance, I decided the overhead did not meet my goals and abandoned that code.
+The situation may be different in PHP 8.
+If you like this API, and wnat to see it come alive, please implement it and submit a PR.**

 Pattern is a string-matching PHP library sporting a consistent, fluent API.
 Pattern unifies the API for `strcmp` and family, `fnmatch`, `preg_match`, and `version_compare`, while also offering convenience methods for common